Sorry, but my internet connection is intermittent and the tablet isn't suited for longer replies.

 Forget the S35 part, I was jumping between pages and I kept on typing!
 Thought I sent the corrected post but obviously not, due to the slow internet.

 I personally think the BMPCC is a great little B/C point and shoot camera, vs an A cam.
 The advantage of the S16 sensor is the deeper DOF.
-ISO800 has noise past It also will work well with macro due to the size and with lights, the noise issues aren't important.
+ISO800 has noisy.
+It also will work well with macro due to the size and with lights, the noise issues aren't important.
 It does make shooting non-moving critters through flat port at f4 or less for that dreamy background a lot less appealing.

 1. The metabones tripod mount is removable.